kiliman/remix-playground/README.md

 You can add a Remix route `handle` with value `jsonRoot: true` to denote root of JSON results, otherwise it will go all the way up to your root route.

-For JSON routes, make sure you return the header `Content-Type: application/json`.

 See `/app/routes/index/parent.tsx` and `/app/routes/index/parent/child.tsx`

 The _entry.server_ response has been updated to check the resulting markup to determine if it's HTML or JSON content.
-It will convert it back to a proper JSON result, since React will HTML encode the entities. `{&quot;abc&quot;:123}`
+It will convert it back to a proper JSON result, since React will HTML encode the entities. `{&quot;abc&quot;:123}`.
+It will set the proper `content-type` header if `format=json`.

 ## Under /app/routes: